 A good job is hard to find, but a good employee is harder to keep.

 The Affordable Care Act (ACA), or health care law, contains new benefits and responsibilities for employers.
 Here’s a summary of information, plus updates and links to webinars.

 Funding and technical assistance abound for veteran-owned businesses.
 Here are just 11.

 Each newsletter focuses on one of the various programs and services available to help Missouri businesses transform and grow.

 MU Extension's Business Development Program exists to help Missouri’s entrepreneurs succeed in private enterprise and to promote Missouri's economic development.
 It performs this vital service through a network of business counselors located throughout the state.

-The following are general-interest business and careers Websites from the University of Missouri.
-Browse the menu on the left for sites on more specific business and careers topics.
+The following are general-interest business and workforce Websites from the University of Missouri.
+Browse the menu on the left for sites on more specific business and workforce topics.

 You may be interested in these external websites: